Our Instructional Staff

 Elizabeth Rowley - Dance Instructor

 Elizabeth fell in love with dancing at the age of five.
 She found her way to the Academy of Performing Arts Lake Zurich at the age of ten.
-During her time at APA in addition to her many technique classes, she auditioned and became a part of Impulse Dance Company.
-Being a company member gave her the opportunity to hone her technique, participate in multiple dance competitions, as well attend master dance classes and conventions.
-Elizabeth also participated in various performances throughout the local community and beyond including on Broadway in NYC.
+During her time at APA, in addition to her many technique classes, she auditioned and became a part of Impulse Dance Company.
+Being a company member gave her the opportunity to hone her technique, participate in multiple dance competitions, as well as attend master dance classes and conventions.
+Elizabeth also participated in various performances throughout the local community and beyond, including on Broadway in NYC.
 Being an exemplary student, she was offered the opportunity to participate in the Assistant Teacher Training Program (ATTP) at APA.
 While doing so, she assisted classes, was mentored by her teachers, and gained valuable teaching experience.
 Elizabeth was also able to experiment with choreography for Impulse Dance Company.
 She began teaching her own classes 2 years ago.
 She has studied ballet, pointe, tap, jazz, modern, contemporary/lyrical, and hip-hop.
-Elizabeth has also continued to broaden her dance knowledge and learning by attending summer intensives including Inaside Dance Chicago and the Dancewerks National.
+Elizabeth has also continued to broaden her dance knowledge and learning by attending summer intensives, including Inaside Dance Chicago and the Dancewerks National.
 Post-graduation from Barrington High School, she is now continuing her education at Illinois State University, studying Special Education and Dance.
-At ISU Elizabeth is actively involved with the Dance Association, which exposes her to many styles of dance as well as the opportunity to participate in and execute student-choreographed pieces.
-Elizabeth is more than excited to continue teaching and spreading her love of dance to the studio she grew up in, APA.
+At ISU, Elizabeth is actively involved with the Dance Association, which exposes her to many styles of dance as well as the opportunity to participate in and execute student-choreographed pieces.
+Elizabeth is more than excited to continue teaching and spreading her love of dance at the studio she grew up in, APA.

 Elizabeth Rowley